BhushanKolhe1920/MegaHack_2.0___Team_Avengers___Vaccine_Drone/README.md

 Script summary :
 -> angle for edrone is set to -20 to 20 degrees
 -> tuning parameteres are changed
--> some code causing extra-overhead is removed
+-> some code causing extra-overhead is remove

-## Team memebers:
+## Team members:

 - Bhushan Bhagwat Kolhe
 - Harshal Rajesh Rathod